 What is Anastrozole?

-The function of anastrozole is to decrease the amount of estradiol (estrogen E2) the body makes.
+The function of anastrozole is to decrease the amount of estradiol (E2) the body makes.

 Estradiol is the most potent form of estrogen, and it is synthesized from testosterone through the enzymatic activity of aromatase.
 Aromatase activity has been found in fat, hair, bone, muscle, vascular and breast tissue.
 Anastrozole is a nonsteroidal aromatase inhibitor.
 It reversibly binds to the aromatase enzyme and, through competitive inhibition, blocks the conversion of testosterone to estradiol, especially in the peripheral (extragonadal) tissues.

-Who May Benefit From Anastrozole?Although anastrozole has been used primarily in treating estrogen-dependent breast cancer in postmenopausal women, it has also been found to be useful in supporting the right balance of hormones in other patients.
+Who May Benefit From Anastrozole?Although anastrozole has been used primarily in treating estrogen-dependent breast cancer in postmenopausal women, it can also support the right balance of hormones in both men and women.

 Studies have shown that testosterone, in combination with a low dose of anastrozole, helps relieve menopausal symptoms when estrogen therapy is contraindicated — for breast cancer survivors or women at high risk for the disease.

-For some women, estrogen therapy can result in levels that are too high.
-Also, if women develop low testosterone or low progesterone levels, it can upset hormonal balance, with the result that estrogen is abnormally high compared to the other hormones.
+Excess estrogen or low levels of other hormones such as progesterone or testosterone can upset hormonal balance.
+In some patients, finding that balance during the initial stages of hormone replacement therapy can take time.
 Since every patient’s body reacts differently, it is important to adjust hormone therapy to the individual.
-Anastrozole can be a useful adjunct treatment in some cases.
-It may relieve symptoms such as weight gain, bloating, cold hands, or mood swings.
-It also may help lower the risks of health conditions related to high estrogen, including endometrial and breast cancers, blood clots, stroke, and thyroid problems.
+Anastrozole can be a useful adjunct.
+It may relieve symptoms associated with high estrogen levels, such as weight gain, bloating, cold hands, or mood swings.
+It also may help lower the risks of health conditions related to high estrogen, including endometrial and breast cancers.

 How Belmar Can Help